abizer/tmux-snaglord/README.md

 hello world           ← output
 ```

-The default pattern matches zsh-style prompts (`~/path % `).
-If no commands are
+If no commands are found, run `tmux-snag init` to auto-detect the best preset
-found, you likely need a different preset or custom pattern for your shell.
+for your shell, or configure a custom pattern.

+**Note:** Because this tool relies on regex pattern matching, detection accuracy
+depends on your prompt configuration.
+Heavily customized prompts or command
+output that resembles your prompt may cause incorrect parsing.

 ## Configuration